stimsong/fylo1/README.md

 # fylo1
-Project: Frontend Mentor - Beta sign up split layout
+Project: Beta sign up split layout

 This is a single page sign up site developed using HTML and CSS.
 It is a responsive design with mobile and desktop layouts.